JonEilers/The_Project/README.md

 * [X] What numbers in the jplace file correspond to fields? tree and placements
 * [X] what is named multiplicity? corresponds to the "nm" value in the jplace file
   * If you scroll down to "multiplicity" it talks about what it is.
 I am finding the documentation about guppy is helpful in general too. http://matsen.github.io/pplacer/generated_rst/guppy.html#id8
+* [ ] Ask Robin/Ryan about duplicate/overlapping sequences in nm key
-* draw a small tree and make a small jplace file and show how they correspond to eachother.
+* [ ] draw a small tree and make a small jplace file and show how they correspond to eachother.
-* Figure how to tell if placement on the tip vs internal
+* [ ] Figure how to tell if placement on the tip vs internal
-* look into EDPL
+* [ ] look into EDPL

 __Jon__
 * [ ] What is the likelihood and why is negative.
 What is more likely vs less likely